surftemp/napari-slstr/README.md

 ### Defaults

-By Default all channels are shown, with nadir and oblique views, plus a false colour view constructed from bands S3 (red), S2(green) and S1(blue).
+In the `resources/example.cfg` configuration file, all channels are shown, with nadir and oblique views, plus a false colour view constructed from bands S3 (red), S2(green) and S1(blue).

 ```
-image_labeller <path-to-SLSTR-scene-folder> <path-to-napari-slstr-cfg>
+image_labeller <path-to-SLSTR-scene-folder> ./resources/example.cfg
 ```